 The Site was redeveloped with three (3) new multi-story residential buildings with 534 residential units (162 affordable), approximately 500 square feet of retail space, parking, and courtyards with landscaped areas.
+The buildings are constructed and currently occupied.
 The Site is zoned residential (R-7a/R6) with a C1-3 local retail district overlay.
 The Site location is shown on Figure 1.